Asymptotic tail behavior of phase-type scale mixture distributions: Introduction

+Firstly, we concentrate on classifying light- and heavy-tailed distributions.
+A phase-type scale mixture is heavy-tailed if and only if its scaling distribution has unbounded support.
+An interesting heuristic interpretation of this result is as follows: a PH random variable multiplied with a random variable $S$ is heavy-tailed iff $S$ has unbounded support.
+We provide a simple proof of this fact but we remark that a proof (unknown to us until recently) was already provided in a different context \citep[cf.][]{SuChen2006,Tang2008b}.

+Secondly, we focus on the maximum domains of attraction and subexponential properties of the class of phase-type scale mixtures.
+A classical result for the Fr\'echet case is Breiman's lemma \citep{Breiman1965}, which implies that a phase-type scale mixture with a regularly varying scaling distribution remains regularly varying with the same index (hence subexponential).
+An analogue closure property exists for the class of Weibullian distributions \citep{ArendarczykDebicki2011}.
+In addition, we investigate analogue results for scaling distributions in the Gumbel domain of attraction.
+We show that if a certain higher order derivative of the Laplace--Stieltjes transform of the reciprocal of the scaling random variable $\mathcal{L}_{1/S}(\theta)$ is a von Mises function, then $F\in\mathrm{MDA}(\Lambda)$; in addition, we provide a verifiable condition for subexponentiality.

+We then specialize in phase-type scale mixture distributions having discrete support.
+Such a class of distributions is of critical importance in applications due to its mathematical tractability, as these correspond to distributions of the absorption time of a Markov jump process having an infinite number of transient states.
+We outline a simple methodology which allows us to determine their asymptotic behavior by constructing a phase-type scale mixture distribution with continuous scaling and having an asymptotically proportional tail probability.
+This methodology can be \emph{reverse-engineered} so we can construct discrete scaling distributions for approximating the tail probability of some arbitrary target distributions.

 The rest of the paper is organized as follows.
-In Section \ref{mysec2} we set up notation and summarize without proofs some of the standard facts on heavy--tailed and phase--type distributions.
-Then we introduce the class of phase--type scale mixtures and examine some of its asymptotic properties.
-Our main results on the tail behavior of phase--type scale mixtures are presented and proved in Section \ref{mysec3}.
-Section \ref{mysec4} is devoted to discrete scaling distributions.
-In Section \ref{mysec5} we present our conclusions and discuss further directions of research.
+In Section \ref{mysec2}, we set up notations and summarize some of the standard facts on heavy-tailed, phase-type and related distributions.
+Then we introduce the class of phase-type scale mixtures and examine some of its asymptotic properties.
+Our main results are presented in Section \ref{mysec3} and \ref{mysec4}.
+Section \ref{mysec3} is devoted to the general case, while Section \ref{mysec4} is specialized in discrete scaling distributions.
+In Section \ref{mysec5}, we present our conclusions.